 When choosing a dog bowl for your pet, we recommend selecting a stainless steel or aluminum bowl, or at least a metal alloy that won’t rust.
 Metal is easier to clean and doesn’t allow bacteria to grow.
 It’s durable, discourages chewing, and doesn’t change the flavor or leak harmful chemicals.
 Plastic is fine in an emergency, but you should quickly switch it out when possible.

 We hope you enjoyed our look into the different materials used to make dog bowls and have learned some interesting facts.
-If we have helped answer your questions, please share this guide to the differences between plastic and metal dog bowls on Facebook and Twitter.
+If we have helped answer your questions, please share this guide to the differences between plastic and metal dog bowls with your friends.

 Check out a few of our popular dog-related reads here: